tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 N = 4.
 ```

-Many programmers are impressed by the brevity and clarity of these sorts of
+The brevity and clarity of these sorts of Prolog programs is impressive.
+But
-Prolog programs.
-But it's worth noting that we can implement generate and test
+it's worth noting that we can implement generate and test straightforwardly in
-straightforwardly in other languages.
-For instance, in Python we could write
+other languages.
+For instance, in Python we could write this:
-this:

 ```python
 def solve_triple(n):            # Python